Obra-Studio/obra-icons-mr/packages/obra-icons-framer-plugin/README.md

 3. Customize the icon properties:
     - **Size**: Adjust from 12px to 64px
     - **Stroke Weight**: Choose from 1, 1.5, or 2
-    - **Color**: Use the color picker or add custom colors
-4. Click any icon to add it to your canvas
+4. Click any icon to add it to your canvas or drag it directly

 ## Features in Detail